Russian gas continues to flow east via Yamal-Europe pipeline

 The pipeline is a major route for Russian gas exports to Europe.

-Auction results showed Russian gas exporter Gazprom GAZP.MM has not booked gas transit capacity for exports via the Yamal-Europe pipeline for Tuesday.
+Auction results showed Russian gas exporter Gazprom GAZP.MM had not booked gas transit capacity for exports via the Yamal-Europe pipeline for Tuesday.

 Russian President Vladimir Putin said last week that Germany was reselling Russian gas to Poland and Ukraine rather than relieving an overheated market, putting blame for the reversal, and rocketing prices, on German gas importers.